ychab/wagtail_folioblog/README.md

 That's it!

-**ugly tips**: If you want to skip check for a particular commit, do:
-> git commit -m "blabla" --no-verify

-but hope this is for good reasons huh!!

 ### Selenium (end2end tests)

 For end2end tests, download at least Chrome and its chromedriver (to put in PATH),